starryalley/Anduril2/README.md

 - moonlight can be just lighting up button LED on low or high.
 Trust me, on high level my amber button LED alone is more than enough in pitch black.
 (I already have a mode which only turns on button LED on high).
 - The next level after moonlight can be red AUX on high, and then goes yellow on high, white on high, and then the real level 1 on main emitters. (according to my visual comparison with my zebralight, the level 1 on my E21A 2700/2000mix is around 0.1~0.2lm which is still too bright for me).
 - easier control of button LED and AUX LED in this mode
-- disable some other settings which can possibly blind dark adapted eyes, for example, only allow candle/lightning in strobe modes.
+- disable some other settings which can possibly blind dark adapted eyes, for example, only allow candle mode in strobe.

-## Child safe mode

-12H to go to this mode and back to advanced mode.

-In this mode:
-- mostly same with the low power mode but with many other dangerous mode disabled and only allow stepped mode with no other functionality.
-- switch to this mode before handling the light to the kids (or whoever you reckon is)

 # Other useful branch/commits